Russell Westbrook Makes Good And Bad History With Latest Triple-Double

-Triple-doubles used to be a special occurrence in the NBA, Russell Westbrook has made it a nightly expectation.
+Triple-doubles used to be a special occurrence in the NBA, but Russell Westbrook has made it a nightly expectation.

 The Oklahoma City Thunder superstar struck again last night as his team was on the road to face the Minnesota Timberwolves.
 Westbrook posted 21 points, 12 assists, and 11 rebounds.
 However, it was a double-double’s from Karl-Anthony Towns (29 points, 17 rebounds) and Ricky Rubio (14 points, 14 assists) that prevailed on Friday night as Minnesota defeated Oklahoma City, 96-86.